juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 ![image](https://user-images.githubusercontent.com/29603107/124184301-5ebfcb80-da87-11eb-8ef9-ca50745a8514.png)

-While using the original python38.dll [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) show it access C:\Python38\python38.zip, looks like it assumes there's a .zip file with the same name as the DLL.
+While using the original python38.dll, [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) show it accesses C:\Python38\python38.zip, looks like it assumes there's a .zip file with the same name as the DLL.

 ![image](https://user-images.githubusercontent.com/29603107/124184327-6a12f700-da87-11eb-88f8-6faa54b577fd.png)

-According to [Python documentation](https://www.python.org/dev/peps/pep-0273/): "Currently, sys.path is a list of directory names as strings.
+I was wondering, what's the purpose of this .zip file?
+While looking around I found this information on [Python documentation website](https://www.python.org/dev/peps/pep-0273/): "Currently, sys.path is a list of directory names as strings.
 If this PEP is implemented, an item of sys.path can be a string naming a zip file archive.
 The zip archive can contain a subdirectory structure to support package imports.
 The zip archive satisfies imports exactly as a subdirectory would"

 ![image](https://user-images.githubusercontent.com/29603107/124184430-8c0c7980-da87-11eb-85b1-e8c1bcf16e34.png)

-So, for our purpose Python use this zip to load modules, including the "encodings", the one we got an error before.
+So, for our purpose Python uses this zip to load modules, including the "encodings", the one we got an error before.

-Python38.zip doesn’t exist on Dropbox’s directory, but there’s a python-packages.zip which is basically the same, with a different name, as you can see in the following image.
+Python38.zip doesn’t exist on Dropbox’s directory, but there’s a python-packages.zip which is the same, with a different name, as you can see in the following image.

 ![image](https://user-images.githubusercontent.com/29603107/124184476-9d558600-da87-11eb-9c45-eb04f570bc1d.png)

-In order to use that package with our Dropbox python38.dll, I set the program's enviroment variables same as the python38.dll Path and also include python-packages.zip as PATH too.
+To use that package with our Dropbox python38.dll, I set the program's environment variables the same as the python38.dll Path and include python-packages.zip as PATH too.

 ```
 Environment.SetEnviromentVariable(“PYTHONHOME”, pythonPath);